-Our program provides extensive opportunities for practical experiences in addition to traditional classroom lectures and discussions.
-Among the course‐related educational experiences are field experiences in community nutrition; planning and teaching of nutrition sessions to selected audiences in the community; practicing nutrition counseling skills; medical nutrition therapy cases studies; food education and gardening projects in schools; dietary assessments and analyses, and social media and web-based nutrition activities.
-Supervised practice in sports nutrition with college athletics programs is included in the Nutrition and Exercise Physiology degree.
+Our Program provides extensive opportunities for practical experiences in addition to traditional classroom lectures and discussions.
+Among the course-related educational experiences are field experiences in community nutrition; planning and teaching of nutrition sessions to select audiences in the community; practicing nutrition counseling skills; presenting medical nutrition therapy cases; conducting food education and gardening projects in schools; performing dietary assessments and analyses; and initiating social media and web-based nutrition activities.
+Supervised practice in sports nutrition with college athletics programs is included in the Nutrition and Exercise Physiology master’s degree.

-To generate new knowledge, the faculty are actively engaged in cutting-edge and transformative research, and evaluation, policy, and other scholarly activities.
-They write articles for peer-reviewed journals, books, and reports.
-Students, both masters and doctoral, are an integral part of these activities.
-These include childhood obesity prevention research and programs, impact of nutrition education on breast cancer survivors, impact of changes in school lunches and of transforming school cafeteria design, dietary practices of those with celiac disease, parental feeding practices, the role of exercise in diabetes prevention, impact of soda taxes on perceptions and attitudes, and much more.
+To generate new knowledge, the faculty are actively engaged in cutting-edge and transformative research, as well as evaluation, policy, and other scholarly activities.
+Faculty write articles for peer-reviewed journals, write books, and engage in other scholarly activities.
+Both master’s and doctoral students are an integral part of these activities, which include childhood obesity prevention research and programs, and research on the impact of nutrition education on breast cancer survivors, research on the impact of changes in school lunches as a result of education and transforming school cafeteria design, research examining dietary practices of those with celiac disease, research on parental feeding practices and child health, research on the role of exercise in diabetes prevention, research on the impact of soda taxes on perceptions and attitudes, and much more.

-To contribute to the enrichment of the community and the profession, the faculty are actively engaged in activities at the local, national and international levels: local community organizations that serve the public as well as professional ones such as Greater New York Dietetic Association and New York City Nutrition Education Network, national professional associations, such as the Academy of Nutrition and Dietetics, Society for Nutrition Education and Behavior, and American Society for Sports medicine, to international organizations such as the Food and Agriculture Organization of the United Nations and International Union of Nutrition Scientists.
+To contribute to the enrichment of the community and the profession, the faculty are actively engaged in activities at the local, national and international levels.
+Local community organizations include Greater New York Dietetic Association and New York City Nutrition Education Network.
+National professional associations include the Academy of Nutrition and Dietetics, Society for Nutrition Education and Behavior, and American Society for Sports Medicine.
+International organizations include the Food and Agriculture Organization and UNICEF of the United Nations and International Union of Nutrition Scientists.

 The Program in Nutrition’s new Integrated MS-RDN Track blends didactic education and supervised experiential learning together in an intensive two-year, 12-month-per-year program.
 The Integrated MS-RDN Track eliminates the need for a Dietetic Internship Program by providing supervised experiential learning hours that meet the requirements of the Accreditation Council for Education in Nutrition and Dietetics (ACEND) before completing the RDN credentialing examination as well as becoming state certified or licensed.
 These hours are fulfilled both within the classroom and at community, clinical, and food service worksite locations within the New York City and surrounding areas providing opportunities for rich professional experiences with diverse settings and audiences.